REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Related Work

-\textbf{Spatial relation and support relation} are also related to manipulation relationship.
-There are several works focusing on solving the parse of spatial relations in clutter\cite{zivkovic2008sensors, rosman2011learning}.
+\textbf{Spatial relation and support relation} are also related to the manipulation relationship.
+There are several works focusing on spatial relations in clutter~(e.g. \cite{rosman2011learning}).
 However, spatial relations cannot be directly used to guide the manipulation in clutter.
-Another more relevant concept is named support relation\cite{silberman2012indoor, panda2013learning, mojtahedzadeh2015support, panda2016single, kartmann2018extraction}.
-In \cite{silberman2012indoor}, authors focus on the support relation in indoor scenes, which is not that compatible to the messy manipulation scenarios.
-Particularly, some researchers \cite{panda2013learning, mojtahedzadeh2015support, panda2016single, kartmann2018extraction} are trying to apply support relationship to reasoning of the correct manipulation order.
-In \cite{panda2013learning, panda2016single}, the authors firstly segment and detect objects in the scene and then infer the support relations based on MAP inference and rule-based approach.
-In \cite{kartmann2018extraction}, authors rely on geometric estimation of objects for extraction of support relations using extended static equilibrium analysis method.
-Later, they further explore how to select proper observation views~\cite{grotz2019active} and incorporate the consideration of shape and relationship uncertainties~\cite{paus2021probabilistic} based on the proposed method.
-Though such methods are feasible for support relation detection, their performance will be affected by the up-stream tasks (e.g. segmentation, geometry and pose extraction, etc.).
-Moreover, such methods usually assumes objects could be properly represented by simple geometric primitives (e.g. cylinders, cubes, and spheres), which may not hold in dense clutters of diversified object categories (e.g. a messy table in kitchen), and restrict the wide application of such methods.
-By contrast, it is believed that with large-scale datasets, integrating deep learning into traditional robotic techniques may bring improvements on the generality to the existing methods.
+Another more relevant concept is named support relation~\cite{panda2013learning, mojtahedzadeh2015support, kartmann2018extraction}. { In support relation detection, it is usually assumed that objects could be properly represented by simple primitives, which restricts the application of such methods in the real world.
+Moreover,} their performance will be affected by the upstream tasks (e.g. segmentation, geometry, and pose extraction, etc.).
+By contrast, it is believed that with large-scale datasets, integrating deep learning into traditional robotic techniques may bring improvements to the generality of the existing methods.